 This is where you will find up to date notices and information about the Willowhayne Estate

-Please note that the 2018 Estate Rates are now due for payment.
+At the end of April 2018, there were fifty four properties that had not fully paid this year’s Estate Rates.
+This amounts to just over £13,200, or 13%, of the expected total.
+If you are unsure how much you owe, or you have difficulty in paying, please contact Hobdens.
 If you are paying by bank transfer, please ensure you include your WRA reference number and use the correct bank details as given on the invoice.
-Many thanks.

-There are a number of grass verges on the estate where there is no kerbstone and there is a tendency for the grass to encroach on the road.
-Please could owners of these verges ensure the edges are trimmed to prevent the grass growing over the road surface.
+There are a number of grass verges on the Estate where there is no kerbstone and there is a tendency for the grass to encroach on the road.
+Could owners of these verges ensure the edges are trimmed to prevent the grass growing over the road surface.
 This should reduce the risk of vehicles driving on the grass verge and will improve the look of the estate.

 A significant number of road repairs were carried out on the estate during 2017.
 However, budget constraints meant that some repairs had to be held over until 2018.
 These repairs, together with areas identified subsequently, will be scheduled once the weather improves.